tamius-han/ultrawidify/README.md

 * Keybinds `a` and `w` now work.
 * Some changes under the bonnet, mostly regarding the way keypresses are handled.
 * 'Settings' page is ~15% done.

+###v0.9.9.5

+* Played with settings and localstorage a bit, but no clear implementation yet.
+* Fixed some bugs caused by event propagation.
+* All buttons in the player's control bar are now also in the settings popup.
+* Had to scrap settings page in its current form
+* TODO: sometimes not all buttons can fit in the control bar.
+Such occurences should be detected.